Recommended security plugins and configuration for WordPress

 • Are they still in use?

-• Are they updated regularly (within last 3–6 months)?
+• Are they updated regularly (within the last 3–6 months)?

 • Do they add any security risk?